-The academy Online Safety policy explains how we try to keep pupils safe in the academy and protect and educate pupils in the safe use of technology.
+The academy's Online Safety Policy explains how we try to keep pupils safe in the academy and protect and educate pupils in the safe use of technology.
 Cyberbullying and sexting by pupils will be treated as seriously as any other type of bullying and will be managed through our anti-bullying procedures.
-Serious incidents may be managed in line with our Online Safety policy or Safeguarding and Child Protection procedures.
+Serious incidents may be managed in line with our Sexual Exploitation policy or Safeguarding and Child Protection procedures.